Mice and Rats

 Why should I call professional pest control?

-Simply put: professional exterminators deliver results.
-And rodent problems are almost never singular in nature.
+Simply put, professional exterminators deliver results.
 Because mice and rats are highly social, they rarely infest as individuals.
-If you detect a rodent problem in or around your home, it’s important to act quickly before the problem gets worse.
-A mouse population, for example, can reach 200 individuals under ideal conditions in a single month.
-Our rodent extermination methods are child and pet friendly and have been used successfully thousands of times.
+If you detect a rodent problem in or around your home, you should act quickly before it worsens.
+For example, a mouse population can reach 200 individuals under ideal conditions in a month!
+Our rodent extermination methods are child- and pet-friendly and have been used successfully thousands of times.

 When Aspen Pest Control treats a rodent infestation, results are always 100% guaranteed.